bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

   stored as plain text in each test's respective ``.blf`` file.

 Visual baseline comparison
-  For each test, the testing suite does a pixel-by-pixel comparison of a screenshot and a baseline image.
+  For each test, the testing framework does a pixel-by-pixel comparison of a screenshot and a baseline image.
 These baseline images are stored as ``.png`` files.
 In contrast to textual baseline comparisons, visual baseline comparisons are platform-dependent.
   Even minor differences in font rendering, for example, will make the pixel-by-pixel